How should I incorporate my business?

 Here are some of the structures you can select for your business.

 Limited Liability Company (LLC).
 When you incorporate your business as an LLC, you may receive an advantage from having the tax benefits you would have as a partnership while receiving the same liability protection as a corporation.
-Some of the additional benefits this structure provides are limitation on personal liability and the option to be viewed as an S-Corporation.
+Some of the additional benefits this structure provides is limitation on personal liability and the option to be viewed as an S-Corporation.

 C-Corp.
 You may have heard of the terms C-Corp and S-Corp.
 With a C-Corp, your business becomes a separate legal structure, meaning that your personal assets stay protected from potential liability.
 Some of the benefits of this choice include increased credibility, limited personal liability and potential tax advantages.
 Additionally, if you decide to transfer ownership, this structure makes it easy to do so.